Patience: Religious perspectives

-In Islamic tradition, Job (Arabic: أيوب, romanized: Ayyūb) demonstrated patience and steadfast belief in Allah.
-Ibn Kathir narrates the story in this manner: Job was a very rich person with much land, and many animals and children — all of which were lost and soon he was struck with disease as a test from Allah.
-He remained steadfast and patient in his prayers to Allah, so Allah eventually relieved him of the disease, gave him double the money he lost, and raised to life twice the number of children who had died before him.

-Buddhism

-In Buddhism, patience (Skt.: kshanti; Pali: khanti) is one of the "perfections" (paramitas) that a bodhisattva trains in and practices to realize perfect enlightenment (bodhi).
+In Buddhism, patience (Kshanti) is one of the "perfections" (paramitas) that a bodhisattva trains in and practices to realize perfect enlightenment (bodhi).
 The Buddhist concept of patience is distinct from the English definition of the word.
 In Buddhism, patience refers to not returning harm, rather than merely enduring a difficult situation.
 It is the ability to control one's emotions even when being criticized or attacked.
 Verse 184 of the Dhammapada says "enduring patience is the highest austerity".

-Tibetan Buddhist Thubten Zopa recommended that people train in forbearance by taking advantage of encounters with difficult people:

-Ask yourself, "Where did I learn this patience that I practice?
-I learned it from those who have been angry at me...
-Therefore, all the peace and happiness that I enjoy in this and future lives as a result of my practice of patience has come from the angry person...
-How kind this person is!
-How much benefit this person has given me!"

-Hinduism

 Patience/forbearance is considered an essential virtue in Hinduism.
 In ancient literature of Hinduism, the concept of patience is referred to with the word pariksaha (patience and forbearance, Sanskrit: परिषहा), and several other words such as sahiṣṇutā (patient toleration, Sanskrit: सहिष्णुता), titiksha (forbearance, Sanskrit: तितिक्षा), sah or sahanshilata (suffer with patience, Sanskrit: सह, सहनशीलता) and several others.
 Patience, in Hindu philosophy, is the cheerful endurance of trying conditions and the consequence of one's action and deeds (karma).
 It is also the capacity to wait, to endure opposites—such as pain and pleasure, cold and heat, sorrows and joys—calmly, without anxiety, and without a desire to seek revenge.
 In interpersonal relationships, virtuous titiksha means that if someone attacks or insults without cause, one must endure it without feeling enmity, anger, resentment, or anxiety.
 Patience is explained as being more than trust, as a value that reflects the state of one's body and mind.
 The term pariksaha is sometimes also translated as test or exam, in other contexts.
 Some of these concepts have been carried into the spiritual understanding of yoga.
 Sandilya Upanishad of Hinduism identifies ten sources of patience and forbearance.
 In each of these ten forbearances, the virtuous implicit belief is that our current spirit and the future for everyone, including oneself, will be stronger if these forbearances are one's guide.
 The ten pariksaha are: